Cincinnati Patrolman Martin Gorman | Cincinnati Police Department

 Once the shooting had ceased, Mike Banfield approached Patrolman Gorman who was staggering down Freeman Avenue just below Sixth Street.
 Patrolman Gorman said to him, “I’m shot, take my keys.”
 Banfield assisted him to Mrs. King’s grocery at Sixth Street and Freeman Avenue.
 Patrolman Gorman came into her store, sat down, and said to Mrs. King, “I’m shot in the back,” and asked for someone to go for a doctor.

-The shots drew the attention and response of other officers and Patrol Wagons Numbered 1, 3, 4, 5, and 6.
-The deputy marshals backed down Sixth Street, still firing, and entered a common dive at 700 W. 6th Street.
+The shots drew the attention and response of other officers and Patrol Wagons 1, 3, 4, 5, and 6.
+The deputy marshals backed down Sixth Street, still firing, and entered the dive at 700 West Sixth Street.
 As the officers approached, shots rang out from all sides and levels of the various buildings and windows.
 In all, about 100 shots were fired.

-Third District (Bremen Street) Patrolman Scherloh, who had responded on Patrol Wagon No. 5, yelled, “I’m shot!”
+Third District (Bremen Street) Patrolman Scherloh, who had responded on Patrol 5, yelled, “I’m shot!”
 He was shot in the back over the left side of the pelvis.
-Patrol Wagon No. 5 transported Patrolman Scherloh.
+Patrol 5 transported Patrolman Scherloh.

 Though in serious pain, when placed next to Patrolman Gorman, Patrolman Scherloh said, “I don’t care so much for myself.
 But poor Gorman!
 It’s too bad.
 I knew they would give it to him.
 They said all day they were going to do it.”